Stress Management 101

-As an international student, it can be very easy to succumb to the stress of school, deadlines, work, and cultural change on top of it all.
 Luckily, there are many simple practices you can implement into your everyday life to manage your stress, so it doesn’t become a burden.
-Read on to get the tips.
+Read on to get stress management tips:

 Although it may seem silly to “schedule” free time for yourself, it is something that is very important to your mental well-being.
 It also helps you stick to a plan, giving you time to relax.
-That way, you don’t get too overwhelmed by course deadlines and study sessions.
-Knowing that you have upcoming free time can also give you something to look forward to when you are busy with school.
+That way, you don’t get too overwhelmed by deadlines or study sessions.
+Knowing that you have upcoming free time can also give you something to look forward to when you are busy.

 It’s not only a good way to stay in shape, but exercise is also proven to reduce stress levels.
 Exercise can help take your mind off of your worries as you produce endorphins and focus only on the movements of your body.
-If you don’t regularly exercise, try finding an activity (yoga, aerobics, biking, climbing, etc.) you enjoy and start out slow, with manageable fitness goals until you work your way up to the level where you want to be.
+If you don’t regularly exercise, try finding an activity (such as yoga, aerobics, biking, or climbing) you enjoy and start out slow, with manageable fitness goals until you work your way up to the level where you want to be.

 Cramming multiple things into your day can lead to an increase in stress.
-See which activities you’ve planned that are perhaps not necessary to your success as a student or your mental health, and try using these tips to simplify your schedule.
+See which activities you have planned that are perhaps not necessary to your success or your mental health, and try using these tips to simplify your schedule.
 Then, you can focus your time on the things that are the most important to you, helping you to be more productive and less stressed.

-Organizing your notes and to-do lists with online tools like Evernote, where you can access them anywhere, can help you prioritize and quickly and write down items in the moment, so you don’t forget your tasks and any thoughts that pop up during your day.
+Organizing your notes and to-do lists with online tools like Evernote and Todoist, where you can access them anywhere, can help you prioritize and quickly write down items in the moment.
+That way you don’t forget your tasks and any thoughts that pop up during your day.